Christopher Craig And Derek Bentley

 Derek Bentley's Trial and Execution: A Questionable Verdict

 Bentley’s trial was swift and, many argue, deeply flawed.
-The prosecution focused heavily on the “Let him have it, Chris” statement, presented as proof of Bentley's complicity in the murder.
+Still, the prosecution focused heavily on the “Let him have it, Chris” statement, presented as proof of Bentley's complicity in the murder.
 Defense arguments highlighting Bentley's intellectual disability and the lack of concrete evidence linking him to the killing were largely ignored.
 The jury, seemingly swayed by the emotional weight of the constable's death and the perceived threat posed by juvenile delinquency, returned a guilty verdict.

 Christopher Craig's Actions and Testimony: The Key Witness and the Unreliable Narrative